Jose Miguel de Arciniega: Early years

 Jose Miguel de Arciniega was the third Arciniega generation as a mounted lancer.
 His son, Jose Miguel Cristoval also became a mounted lancer, making him the fourth generation.
-Jose Miguel was a mounted lancer from 1810-1836.
+Jose Miguel was a mounted lancer from 1810 to 1836.
 The Second Flying Company of San Carlos de Parras disband in 1836 after the formation of the Republic of Texas.
 Within these years, Jose Miguel was an emissary for Spain and captain of a military exploratory party.
 By the year 1819 there were still French settlers in Louisiana living among Anglos.
 Jose Miguel was linguistic.
 He was assigned as a secret agent by Spain to gather information on the whereabouts and the movements of both enemies of Spain; France and the United States making it essential for Jose Miguel to be fluent in Spanish, English and French.
 Jose Miguel also had fluency in several different dialects of native Indians.

 Moses Austin made a contract with Spain to colonize southeast Texas, however, he died before he could start his venture in colonization.
-His successor was his son, Stephan F. Austin, who came to Texas at the end of the Mexican revolutionary war.
-Austin was disappointed to find that his father’s contract to colonized was null and void after Spain no longer had jurisdiction over New Spain, now Mexico.
+His successor was his son, Stephen F. Austin, who came to Texas at the end of the Mexican revolutionary war.
+Austin was disappointed to find that his father's contract to colonized was null and void after Spain no longer had jurisdiction over New Spain, now Mexico.
 Austin continued on with his quest with Mexico, and renegotiated a contract that lasted for almost two years to colonize the first “Old 300” families in southeast Texas in 1823.